 When global mining companies source local goods and services, they unearth vital economic and social benefits for host communities.

-Mining Shared Value collaborates with a diverse group of stakeholders to encourage industry-wide adoption of innovative local procurement practices.
+Mining Shared Value collaborates with a diverse group of stakeholders to encourage improved mining local procurement across the industry.
+The venture works closely with:

-- International development institutions.
+- International development institutions

-- Canadian government agencies.
+- Canadian government agencies

-- Local communities in host economies.
+- Local communities in host economies

 The shared benefits.